Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

 ![Cluster name](../Images/cluster_name.png)

-We use spark-sklearn package to have Spark as an execution environnment for distributed tuning of hyperparameters.
+We use spark-sklearn package to have Spark as an execution environment for distributed tuning of hyperparameters.
 We modified spark_dependencies.yml file to install this package when Spark execution environment is used:

     configuration: {}
     repositories: